aritraroy/PinLockView/README.md

 # Contribution

-This libary is quite exhaustive and offers a lot of customization options.
+This library is quite exhaustive and offers a lot of customization options.
 If you find a bug or would like to improve any aspect of it, feel free to contribute with pull requests.

 # License